Emergency Shower & Eye Wash

 AS4775 – Australian Standard for emergency eye wash and emergency shower

-The objective of Australian Standard AS4775 is to provide uniform minimum requirements for equipment performance, installation, use maintenance and training of users, along with relevant test procedures.
+The objective of Australian Standard AS4775 is to provide uniform minimum requirements for equipment performance, installation, use maintenance, and training of users, along with relevant test procedures.

-AS4775 imageThis AS4775 specifies minimum performance for eye wash and safety shower equipment for the emergency treatment of the eyes or body of a person who has been exposed to materials which may cause injuries.It covers the following types of equipment:
+AS4775 imageThis AS4775 specifies minimum performance for eye wash and safety shower equipment for the emergency treatment of the eyes or body of a person who has been exposed to materials that may cause injuries.
+It covers the following types of equipment:

 • Emergency shower equipment